newlandsvalley/midi-player/README.md

 midi-player
 ===========

-This is an elm 0.17 module that encapsulates a control for the playback of single-track MIDI recordings which conform to the [MidiRecording](https://github.com/newlandsvalley/elm-comidi/blob/master/src/MidiTypes.elm) format (i.e. those produced by the elm-comidi parser).
+This is an Elm 0.18 module that encapsulates a control for the playback of single-track MIDI recordings which conform to the [MidiRecording](https://github.com/newlandsvalley/elm-comidi/blob/master/src/MidiTypes.elm) format (i.e. those produced by the elm-comidi parser).
 The control uses stop, start and pause buttons and includes a capsule that indicates the proportion of the tune that has been played.
 It uses as an instrument the acoustic grand piano.

 It exposes the following message type which sends a recording to the player: